mkvlrn/config/README.md

 anything related to files needs to be set: `rootDir`, `outDir`, `baseUrl`, `paths`, etc

 this prevents path confusion because the "original" tsconfig will be in `node_modules`

-defaults to `noemit` because I use swc to build my stuff so you might want to change that if you still want to use `tsc` (a simple `tsc --noEmit` will work)

 installing typescript separately is **required**